ahay/src/user/pyang/readme.txt

 Test file:	/book/xjtu/gpufwi/fbrec/SConstruct
 		/book/xjtu/gpufwi/syntest/SConstruct
 		/book/xjtu/gpufwi/marmtest/SConstruct
-NB: Mgenshots.cu is used to generate shots by forward modeling using the exact velocity model.
+Note: Mgenshots.cu is used to generate shots by forward modeling using the exact velocity model.
 We can use a starting model to do FWI by invoking Mgpufwi.cu.
 We are using boundary saving strategy in FWI.
 To demonstrate that the modeled wavefield can be precisely reconstructed,